-Whereas we could conjecture that some of the references in verses 36-39 pertain to Antiochus, at least in part, most commentators agree that we see a definite transition in verse 40.
-Verse 40 begins, "At the time of the end."
+Whereas we could conjecture that some of the references in verses 36-39 pertain to Antiochus, at least in part, most commentators agree that we see a definite transition in verse 40--"At the time of the end."
 The final verses of Daniel 11 detail a massive end-time conflict.
 As well, they give us a picture of the strategy of the coming Antichrist.
 We can observe five phases which will characterize the conflict instigated by this wicked man.

 A. We see his aggression (40).
 Remember, an angel sent from God has been speaking to Daniel since 10:20.
-In verse 40, he begins to describe a massive war effort that will occur in the end:

-"At the time of the end the king of the South will engage him in battle [in section one this 'king of the south' appears to be a reference to Egypt; perhaps here to a bloc of nations allied with Egypt, including Libya and Nubia (or Sudan) referred to in verse 43], and the king of the North will storm out against him with chariots and cavalry and a great fleet of ships [this 'king of the noth' perhaps refers to a Syrian coalition; Archer suggests a league of Middle Eastern nations, p.
-147].
-He will invade many countries and sweep through them like a flood."
+In v 40, he began to describe a massive war effort that will occur in the end, "And at the time of the end shall the king of the south [in section one, a reference to Egypt; perhaps here to a bloc of nations allied with Egypt, including Libya and Nubia (or Sudan) referred to in v 43] push at him; and the king of the north [referring to a Syrian coalition; Archer suggests a league of Middle Eastern nations, p.
+147] shall come against him like a whirlwind, with chariots, and with horsemen, and with many ships; and he shall enter into the countries, and shall overflow and pass through."